 Shipping firm CMA CGM to impose emergency surcharge at Cape Town port

-CAPE TOWN, June 30 (Reuters) - CMA CGM CMACG.UL, the world's fourth-largest container shipping line, will impose emergency congestion surcharges at Cape Town port in July following disruptions due to the coronavirus, it told customers earlier this month in a letter seen by Reuters.
+CAPE TOWN, June 30 (Reuters) - CMA CGM CMACG.UL, the world's fourth-largest container shipping line, will impose emergency congestion surcharges at Cape Town port in July due to disruptions caused by the coronavirus, it has told customers.

-From July 1 it will impose a surcharge of $550 for 20-foot containers and reefers and a $1,100 surcharge for 40-foot containers and reefers, CMA said in the letter dated June 17 and seen by Reuters on Tuesday.
+From July 1 until further notice, it will impose a surcharge of $550 for 20-foot containers and reefers and a $1,100 surcharge for 40-foot containers and reefers, CMA said in the letter dated June 17 that was seen by Reuters.

+Western Cape province, which includes Cape Town, is the epicentre of South Africa's coronavirus outbreak, accounting for about half the nation's total of the more than 144,000 infections and about two thirds of its 2,529 deaths.

-"Port congestion at Cape Town is currently increasing our operational costs and generating severe service disruption for weeks," it said in the letter.
+"Port congestion at Cape Town is currently increasing our operational costs and generating severe service disruption for weeks," CMA CGM wrote.

-The surcharge on cargo would apply from Wednesday until further notice for non-Federal Maritime Commission (FMC) trade, but would only be introduced for FMC trade from July 18.
+The surcharge would apply from Wednesday for non-Federal Maritime Commission (FMC) trade and from July 18 on FMC trade.

 A South Africa-based official at CMA CGM did not immediately respond to a request for comment.